runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 Like most 'jinn, they are effectively immortal.

 Because they technically shapeshift into a creature, some consider them to be 'fae rather than 'jinn, even if their abilities are more like that of a 'water jinn than any 'fae.
+Most Ael'jinn do not consider them true 'jinn.

 Like Oozes, they are capable of reproducing asexually through fission.